 Ways to comprehend:

 - Add the ability to manage multiple accounts on any messenger.
 This function can be very helpful for businesses and very challenging for you: how many messengers can you set up with multiple accounts?

 - Expand the functionality with synchronization of services across all devices you log in on so you don’t need to add it manually every time on a new device.

-- Allow your app to set rules for prioritization of the notifications by putting them on the top.
+- Allow your app to set rules for prioritization of notifications by putting them on top.

 - Just add MORE messaging services and chats!

 Forget the second part about big data for a while and concentrate on building the basis of the expense app.
-The app should allow users to track their expenses and to analyze it.
-So, the core functionality here is adding the records of the cash flow.
+The app should allow users to track expenses and analyze them.
+So, the core functionality here is to add the records of the cash flow.
 Expenses and income must be divided by categories and users should be able to create custom ones.
-To analyze cash flow the app creates charts for different periods with the ability to display expenses and income by categories.
+To analyze cash flow, the app creates charts for different periods with the ability to display expenses and income by categories.

 After that, the most fascinating part of the challenge goes: try to provide insight into users’ spending habits using all records from the previous periods (it takes time to create them first) with the help of artificial intelligence and big data.
 Teach it how to make predictions about future expenses based on previous periods, reveal budget lines that take extra money from users, accumulate as much information as possible, and create tips for reports, so even users with no financial background can understand where they spend their money.

 - Set up an integration with bank accounts and credit/debit cards.